hypercube-software/Audio-Workshops/site/docs/midi-monitor.md

 # Java MIDI API

-The Java MIDI API is in the package `avax.sound.midi` and it is provided by the JDK.
+The Java MIDI API is in the package `javax.sound.midi` and it is provided by the JDK.
 There is no need to use an external library.

 ## Wrap it !